Old-fashioned roses :

 Gallica She makes a sprawling bush or short climber, with multitudes of very double tissuey soft pink and white flowers with a divine scent in early summer.
 A once flowerer, but certainly worth the wait .sold out

 Gallica.
 I always really enjoyed this rose as a grafted bush in Auckland.
 It was a tidy bush under 1m with very few thorns and lovely violet purple flat blooms.
 Strong gallica perfume.
 Since I moved to the Waikato I’m growing a cutting from the original bush Already after only 1 full season growing it is a lanky arching shrub of 1.5m.
-Oh dear, need to make the garden bigger… available soon
+Oh dear, need to make the garden bigger… available now

 Charles de Mills (before 1786)